wfaultms/cintel-02-app/SHINYAPPS.md

 - Use Terminal / New Terminal to open a new Terminal window.
 - In the command below, the dot (.) means "this folder here".

-TODO: Change this Markdown file to reflect your username instead of denisecase.
+Changed the Markdown file to reflect your username instead of denisecase.

 ```shell
 rsconnect deploy shiny . --name wfault-apps --title cintel-02-app